 An animal that begins their life in the water but spends their adult life on land.
 They usually only return to water to reproduce.

 An animal that begins their life on land but spends their adult life in water.
 They usually only return to land to reproduce.

 An animal that goes through a metamorphosis without a cocoon.

 Tadpoles are omnivores, while adults are herbivores.

 They can live all their life on land.

 All of the above.

-We have determined their descendents and ran aging tests on them.
+We have determined their descendants and ran aging tests on them.

 We have fossils to show us body structure and other details.

 There is one remaining one left that scientists test on.